The Shamen

 The Shamen (/ˈʃeɪmɛn/ SHAY-men) were a Scottish psychedelic band, formed in 1985 in Aberdeen, who became a chart-topping electronic dance music act on the UK Singles Chart by the early 1990s.
 The founding members were Colin Angus, Derek McKenzie and Keith McKenzie.
 Peter Stephenson joined shortly after to take over on keyboards from Angus.
 Several other people were later in the band.
-Angus then teamed up with Will Sinnott, and together they found credibility as pioneers of rock/dance crossover.
 When rapper Mr. C joined, the band moved on to international commercial success with "Ebeneezer Goode" and their 1992 Boss Drum album.

 History

 1980s

 The Shamen were preceded by Alone Again Or, the Love-inspired name under which they recorded their first psychedelic electronic pop singles.
 After their name change, further singles picked up airplay from John Peel.
-Released in June 1987, the Shamen's first album, Drop, demonstrated their love of 1960s psychedelia, with influences such as Love, Syd Barrett and the 13th Floor Elevators.
+Released in June 1987, the Shamen's first album, Drop, demonstrated their love of 1960s psychedelia.

-By mid-1987, frontman Colin Angus was discovering the sounds of early house-music pioneers, such as S-Express and M/A/R/R/S, and increasing his knowledge of the latest studio equipment.
+By mid-1987, frontman Colin Angus was discovering the sounds of early house music pioneers, such as S-Express and M/A/R/R/S, and increasing his knowledge of the latest studio equipment.
 By September 1987, the Shamen were applying these techniques to their own music, mixing rock guitars, techno and hip-hop rhythms and sampled radio voices, which was to prove influential to groups like Jesus Jones and EMF.
 Their single "Christopher Mayhew Says", released in late 1987, was their first to experiment with beat machines and samples, fused with their psychedelic rock sound.
 However, the newfound sound proved too radical for co-founder and vocalist Derek McKenzie, who left the band in late 1987 to study at university.
-The Shamen were suddenly one crucial player short.
-Help was at hand from the Glaswegian Will Sinnott (23 December 1960 – 23 May 1991), aka Will Sin, who joined the group in October 1987, on bass and keyboards, freeing up Angus to handle vocals and guitar.
+Glaswegian Will Sinnott (23 December 1960 – 23 May 1991), aka Will Sin, joined the group in October 1987, on bass and keyboards, freeing up Angus to handle vocals and guitar.
 Sinnott's musical background was an extensive one.
 He had already made an impression as part of the Can/SAHB influenced improvisation troupe Edith and the Ladies, and his father, a master wood craftsman, had made guitars for the Incredible String Band and John Martyn.
-At the start of 1988, the first music videos were shot for the Shamen: "Christopher Mayhew Says" and "Knature of a Girl".